What the sanctions on Roman Abramovich and six other Russian oligarchs entail

 Nadine Dorries said it will allow fixtures to be fulfilled, staff to be paid and existing season ticket holders to attend matches.

-Reports have suggested that non-season ticket holders will not be permitted to purchase tickets for games, including away fans.
+Non-season ticket holders will not be permitted to purchase future tickets for games, including away fans.

-The club and Mr Abramovich are banned from profiting from club merchandise sales, meaning the west London outfit is likely to be forced to shutter its club shop.
+The club and Mr Abramovich are banned from profiting from club merchandise sales, meaning the west London outfit will be forced to shutter its club shop.

 Costs of travel to games cannot exceed £20,000 – a stipulation the first team will have to meet when they travel to Lille in France on Wednesday for their Champions League last 16 tie.